gkulasik/grpc_assistant_server/README.md

 More tags/options support may be added in the future.
 These are currently all I've needed so far for my development.

 ### Command Request
 The command endpoint will generate a grpcurl command based on the inputs.
-This command can then be copy and pasted into a command line on a local/different machine with grpcurl.
+This command can then be copied and pasted into a command line on a local/different machine with grpcurl.
 Nothing is executed with this endpoint.

 #### Command example request
 ```